 We can create any wound, big or small, on your actors, either by using our hand-made prosthetics, or by building it up on the spot.

 For example: Cuts, Claw marks, Bullet wounds, Broken nose, Burns, Branding, Bite marks, Bug infestations, Compound fracture, Torn cuticle, etc.

 Under the Bridge (2000)

 In this movie a young man’s unconscious body is left in front of a train after he got whacked in the head with a firelog.
-With our rubber log replica the actress didn’t have to pretend to hit him on camera.
-We also created what was left of his body after the train hit him.
+With our rubber log replica the actress could safely hit him on camera.
+Additionally, we created the remains of his body after the train hit him.